On Higher-Order Probabilistic Subrecursion: Conclusions

 \section{Conclusions}

 This paper is concerned with the impact of adding various forms of probabilistic choice operators to a higher-order subrecursive calculus in the style of G\"odel's $\npT$.
-One may wonder why we have put ourselves in such a context, and whether the results in this paper can be adapted to other scenarios.

 The three probabilistic choice operators we analyze in this paper are equivalent if employed in the context of untyped or Turing-powerful $\lambda$-calculi \cite{dallagozorzi2012}.
 As an example, $\xc$ can be easily expressed by way of $\bc$, thanks to fixpoints.
 Moreover, there is no hope to get termination in any of those settings.
+We give evidence that this is \emph{not} the case in a subrecursive setting.

-On the other hand, we claim that all we have said in this paper could have been spelled out in a probabilistic variation of Kleene's algebra of primitive recursive functions, e.g.~\cite{dallagozuppiroli2014}.
+We claim that all we have said in this paper could have been spelled out in a probabilistic variation of Kleene's primitive recursive functions, e.g.~\cite{dallagozuppiroli2014}.
 Going higher-order makes our results, and in particular the termination results from Sections~\ref{sec:fullCalculus} and~\ref{sec:fragmentBinChoice}, significantly stronger.
 This is one of the reasons why we have proceeded this way.
 Classically, subrecursion refers to the study of relatively small classes of computable functions lying strictly below the partially recursive ones, and typically consisting of \emph{total} functions.
 In this paper, we have initiated a study of the corresponding notion of subrecursive computability in presence of probabilistic choice operators, where computation itself becomes a stochastic process.